vmware/vSphere-machine-learning-extension/docs/user-guide/kfp-mlflow-seldon.rst

 Create a component configuration file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Thirdly, create a Freestone Kubeflow pipeline step configuration file using the output from ``docker inspect``.
+Thirdly, create a Kubeflow on vSphere pipeline step configuration file using the output from ``docker inspect``.
 This configuration file is crucial to share your Kubeflow pipeline step with others.

 .. code-block:: shell